Rerun: Variations

 In the United Kingdom, the word "repeat" refers only to a single episode; "rerun" or "rerunning" is the preferred term for an entire series/season.
 A "repeat" is a single episode of a series that is broadcast outside its original timeslot on the same channel/network.
 The episode is usually the "repeat" of the scheduled episode that was broadcast in the original timeslot earlier the previous week.
 It allows viewers who were not able to watch the show in its timeslot to catch up before the next episode is broadcast.
-The term "rerun" can also be used in some respects as a synonym for "reprint", the equivalent term for print items; this is especially true for print items that are part of ongoing series such as comic strips.
-(Peanuts, for instance, has been in reruns since the retirement and death of creator Charles M. Schulz).
-In South Africa, reruns of the daily soap opera 7de Laan and others are called an omnibus.
-The omnibus is a weekly rerun that is broadcast on a Sunday afternoon on the original channel/network.
+The term "rerun" can also be used in some respects as a synonym for "reprint", the equivalent term for print items; this is especially true for print items that are part of ongoing series such as comic strips (Peanuts, for instance, has been in reruns since the retirement and death of creator Charles M. Schulz).
+In South Africa, reruns of the mixed-language daily soap opera 7de Laan and others are called an omnibus, which is a weekly rerun that is broadcast on a Sunday afternoon on the original channel/network.
 It only broadcasts the past week's episodes back-to-back.

 When used to refer to the rebroadcast of a single episode, Lucille Ball and Desi Arnaz are generally credited as the inventors of the rerun.
 It was first used for the American television series I Love Lucy (1951–57) during Ball's pregnancy.
 Prior to I Love Lucy rerunning its episodes during the summer, shows typically went on a summer hiatus and were replaced with summer replacements, generally lower-priority programs; this strategy has seen increased use in the 21st century as fewer episodes have been produced each season and in-season reruns have increased.
 Rod Serling's 1955 teleplay Patterns was credited with proving reruns' viability.
-Buoyed by strong word of mouth, the rerun of Patterns drew more viewers than the first run as people who had missed the first airing a month prior tuned in to catch the reairing.
+Buoyed by strong word of mouth, the rerun of Patterns drew more viewers than the first run as people who had missed the first airing a month prior tuned in to catch the re-airing.

 Reruns in the United States

 In the United States, most television shows from the late 1940s and early 1950s were performed live, and in many cases, they were never recorded.
-However, television networks in the United States began making kinescope recordings of shows broadcast live from the East Coast.
-This allowed the show to be broadcast later for the West Coast.
+Television networks in the United States, however, began making kinescope recordings of shows broadcast live from the East Coast (such as New York, etc.), which allowed the show to be broadcast later for the West Coast (such as Hollywood, etc.).
 These kinescopes, along with previously filmed shows, and later, videotape, paved the way for extensive reruns of syndicated television series.